Small business fire safety

 - If your business stores dangerous goods, ensure their storage and use adheres to legislative requirements.

 - Make sure you know what information is important for your business continuity.
-This should include having contingency plans to protect and/or restore all important information (hard copy & IT) like supplier and client lists, business contracts and insurance details.
+This should include having contingency plans to protect and/or restore all important information (hard copy and IT) like supplier and client lists, business contracts and insurance details.

 - Always ensure your business has sufficient fire insurance.